19hours/sg-statutes/Acts/Casino Control Act.md

 (2) The Chief Executive may require a casino operator to lodge with the Authority such security as the Chief Executive may consider appropriate for the payment of entry levies.

-(3) Entry levies shall be recoverable from a casino operator as a civil debt due to the Singapore Totalisator Board.
+(3) Entry levies shall be recoverable from a casino operator or from any person liable to pay the entry levy as a civil debt due to the Singapore Totalisator Board.

+[Act 36 of 2012 wef 31/01/2013]

 (4) It shall be lawful for the Chief Executive, if it is proved to his satisfaction that any money has been overpaid as entry levy under this Act, to direct the refund of the money so overpaid, such refund to be paid from entry levies collected under section 116(1).

 (5) No refund under subsection (4) shall be allowed unless a claim in respect thereof is made within 6 months of the overpayment.

-(6) Where for any reason the entry levy payable under section 116(1) has not been paid, or has been short paid, or the whole or any part of the entry levy, after having been paid, has, owing to any cause, been erroneously refunded, the person liable to pay such levy, or the person to whom the refund has been erroneously made, as the case may be, shall pay the entry levy not paid or short paid, or the amount erroneously refunded to him, on demand being made by the Chief Executive, within 6 months of the date of the non-payment, or short payment, or erroneous refund, as the case may be, without prejudice to any other remedy for the recovery of the amount unpaid or erroneously refunded.
+(6) Where for any reason the entry levy payable under section 116(1) has not been paid, or has been short paid, or the whole or any part of the entry levy, after having been paid, has, owing to any cause, been erroneously refunded, the person liable to pay such levy, or the person to whom the refund has been erroneously made, as the case may be, shall pay the entry levy not paid or short paid, or the amount erroneously refunded to him, on demand being made by the Chief Executive, without prejudice to any other remedy for the recovery of the amount unpaid or erroneously refunded.

+[Act 36 of 2012 wef 31/01/2013]

-(7) For the purposes of this section and section 116, every casino operator shall be liable for every act, omission, neglect or default of any agent or employee employed by him and acting within the scope of his employment, as fully and effectually as if the act, omission, neglect or default were done or committed by the casino operator.
+(7) For the purposes of this section and section 116, every casino operator shall be liable for every act, omission, neglect or default of any agent of the casino operator or casino employee, as fully and effectually as if the act, omission, neglect or default were done or committed by the casino operator.

-(8) Nothing in this section shall affect the liability of the agent or employee of a casino operator.
+(8) Nothing in subsection (7) shall affect any liability of the agent of the casino operator or casino employee by the operation of any other law.

-[EDA, ss.
-6, 8, 9, 10, 25]
+[Act 36 of 2012 wef 31/01/2013]

 ### Entry of inspector to casino premises